bryanbraun/tiffany.blog/_posts/2019-02-16-automating-macos-with-ios-and-siri-shortcuts.md

 ![](https://res.cloudinary.com/thatmacnerd/image/upload/v1550306683/Automating%20macOS%20with%20iOS/Screenshot-2019-02-16_03-20-45_AM.png)

 Now that we have this setup, we can right click on an action sequence to get the UUID of the sequence.
-We need this for to execute our BetterTouchTool Applescripts.
+We need this to execute our BetterTouchTool Applescripts.

 Here is an example of one of my BetterTouchTool Applescripts: